 With almost 6,000 IEEE members and 15 IEEE Sections and sub-Sections across the 54 countries of Africa, IEEE is poised to deliver on these goals to enhance capacity on the continent.

-At the June board meeting, the IEEE Board of Directors approved the motion to form the Africa Council.
-The Africa Council will be the IEEE body to share initiatives and activities with IEEE members across the continent; to collaborate with national associations, institutions, and industry; to establish partnerships; and over time, to take over and own the activities initiated by the IEEE Board Ad Hoc Committee on Africa.
-Upon approval of the formation of the IEEE Africa Council, the council will continue to implement programs of the strategy for IEEE to assist in building engineering capacity in underserved African nations.
+During the current year, the Committee hopes to shift most of its work on community building to the Council.
 The first meeting of the Africa Council was hosted by the Tunisia Section in conjunction with the Section’s 10th anniversary (see link below).
 The following people were proposed and nominated to serve on the council: Gloria Chukwudebe, Council Chair; Habib Kammoun, Council Secretary; Shaun Kaplan, Council Treasurer; and Raphael Onoshakpor, Chair Council Committee Member responsible for elections.
-These are interim positions, and an election will be held following the council’s next meeting, scheduled to take place at the October Region 8 meeting in Belgrade, Serbia.
+These are interim positions, and an election will be held following the council’s next meeting, scheduled to take place at the October Region 8 meeting in Valencia, Spain.

 Transform Africa Summit 2018